Neoware-Technology-Solutions/insurasiist_databricks_demo/README.md

    - Users can upload images of vehicles involved in accidents.
    - They provide a description of the damage.
    - The assistant checks the user's claims against the uploaded images to validate their accuracy.

+4. **KYC Submission**:

+- Customers can submit KYC documents through the assistant.
+- The assistant uses PaddleOCR to extract and verify information from these documents, enabling a streamlined and efficient process for policy activations.

+## Folder Structure

+**Input Folder**: Place example input images in the data/input folder.
+This folder contains all the images used for image analysis and KYC verification.
+**Output Folder**: Processed results and recognized texts will be saved in data/output.
+This folder will be created automatically if it doesn’t exist.

 ## Setup Instructions
 To set up the Insurance Assistant Chatbot, follow these steps: